datavzrd/datavzrd.github.io/src/docs/configuration.rst

 aux-libraries
 ^^^^^^^^^^^^^

-``aux-libraries`` allows to add one or more js libraries via cdn links for usage in :ref:`render-html`.
+``aux-libraries`` allows to add one or more js libraries via cdn links for usage in `render-html`_.
 The keyword expects a list of urls that link to the js libraries.

 webview-controls
 ^^^^^^^^^^^^^^^^